Instructions for Research & Travel Grants

 Proposals should include:

-Text should be single spaced, 12-point with one inch margins.
+The text should be single-spaced, 12-point with one-inch margins.

 Review and Evaluation